-The GSP considered several actions that increase groundwater recharge in Section 18.2.4 Other PMAs.
+The Cosumnes Subbasin (herein referred to as the "Basin") Groundwater Sustainability Plan (GSP) considered several Projects and Management Actions (PMAs) that increase groundwater recharge in Section 18.2.4 Other PMAs.
 These projects rely on surface water originating as stormwater flows to the basin to augment groundwater recharge, but at the time of GSP development project concepts were not developed enough to estimate costs and benefits.
-Since GSP submittal, the GSAs have used the numerical model, utilized for the GSP, to complete a preliminary analysis of potential water volumes available to projects that capture and infiltrate stormwater flows in surface drainages or from agricultural fields.
-The numerical model results indicated that surface water diversions from creeks in the Basin could increase recharge by more than 3,000 acrefeet per year (AFY) on average.
-The GSAs would like to build off of their ongoing Laguna Del Sol Resort (LDSR) Recharge Pilot project to expand recharge activities that have a high likelihood for success and value to the Basin.
+Since GSP submittal, the Groundwater Sustainability Agencies (GSAs) have used the numerical model utilized for the GSP to complete a preliminary analysis of potential water volumes available to projects that capture and infiltrate stormwater flows in surface drainages or from agricultural fields.
 The Recharge Pilot Studies will focus on two types of recharge studies: 1) Local Diversion Projects and 2) On-Farm Stormwater Capture Projects.

-Detailed Component Description: Local Diversion Projects
+Detailed Component Description: Recharge Study Type 1, Local Diversion Projects

 Using the numerical model, a preliminary analysis determined the amount of water potentially available for diversion from Badger, Laguna, Hadselville, Jackson, and Dry creeks.
-The analysis concluded that from Water Year 1990 through 2021, the amount of available water ranged from 3 to 73,000 AFY with an average annual amount of 21,300 AFY; Approximately 85% of the available water is in Dry and Laguna Creeks.
-Much of the flows cannot be captured and stored quickly enough without significant land acquisition and infrastructure investments, and on average 3,600 AFY likely could be diverted and infiltrated.
-Potential projects could include agricultural field spreading, recharge basins, floodplain inundation, and/or dry wells.
+The analysis concluded that from Water Year 1990 through 2021, the amount of available water ranged from 3 to 73,000 acre-feet per year (AFY) with an average annual amount of 21,300 AFY; approximately 85% of the available water is in Dry and Laguna Creeks.
+Much of the flow cannot be captured and stored quickly enough without significant land acquisition and infrastructure investments, and on average it might be possible to divert up to 3,600 AFY for filtration.

-The first task is to locate potential recharge sites along Dry Creek and Laguna Creek.
-The goal will be to systematically screen the creek corridors to identify up to four suitable recharge and/or restoration sites.
-Site selection will consider location, surface and subsurface hydrogeologic conditions, and existing infrastructure to measure groundwater level changes (wells), divert runoff, convey the water from the creeks, or provide opportunities for multi-benefit floodplain rehabilitation through levee modifications (setbacks and/or breaching) or topographic modification.
+The first task is to locate potential recharge sites along creeks in the Basin.
+The goal will be to systematically screen the creek corridors to identify suitable recharge sites.
+Site selection will consider location, surface/subsurface hydrogeologic conditions, and existing infrastructure to measure groundwater level changes (wells), divert runoff, convey the water from the creeks, or provide opportunities for multi-benefit floodplain rehabilitation through levee modifications or topographic modification.
 The sites must also have access to extraction wells so that groundwater can be used as a test source for water should permits for diversions be delayed or low rainfall conditions result in below average creek flows.

-Agreements will be developed with cooperating landowners to secure access for confirmation studies and permitting diversions for the groundwater recharge projects.
-Confirmation studies can include geophysical investigations, infiltration tests, aquifer tests, water quality testing of both the groundwater and source water, and so forth.
-The local diversion projects will be located along the surface water features of the Basin and will seek water rights under the California Department of Water Resources (DWR) streamlined permitting process for groundwater recharge.
-The streamlined process can apply to diversions during high flow events occurring under the following conditions: limited to the period between December 1st and
+Agreements will be developed with cooperating landowners to secure access for confirmation studies for the groundwater recharge projects.
+Confirmation studies could include geophysical investigations, infiltration tests, aquifer tests, and water quality testing of both the groundwater and source water.
+The local diversion projects will be located along the surface water features of the Basin and will seek water rights permits under the California Department of Water Resources (DWR) streamlined permitting process for groundwater recharge.
+In addition, streambed alteration permits from CDFW and a letter of authorization from the Central Valley Flood Protection Board will be obtained.
+Preliminary design of the infrastructure and diversion plans to be used for future diversions will be prepared, as it is a requirement of some permits.